artssci/app-deployment/README.md

 ### 5. **Package the App**

+1. Open another terminal in VS Code.
-Generate installation files by typing the code below.
+2. Generate installation files by typing the code below.
 This installation files will be saved inside the `out` directory:

 ```bash
 npm run make